challamani/blockchain-simulation/README.md

 Upcoming -

-in-memory transactions will reside in camunda engine, so you won't encounter any jvm heap errors
+in-memory transactions will reside in camunda engine, so you won't encounter any jvm heap errors at runtime